 International Students and Scholars Tax Filing Obligations

 For tax purposes, it is important to determine residency.
-Most international students on F, J, M or Q visas are non-residents for tax purposes.
-All U.S. citizens, legal permanent residents, and non-resident aliens who have met the ‘Substantial Presence Test’ are considered residents for tax purposes.
+An individual is either considered a non-resident for tax purposes or a resident for tax purposes.
 Any non-resident for U.S. tax purposes, even if he or she did not receive income from a U.S. based source, must file IRS Form 8843 each year for as long as they are a non-resident for tax purposes.
 This includes international scholars, students and their dependents.

 While International Student & Scholar Services (ISSS) advises students and scholars on many topics, tax preparation is not one of them.
 ISSS advisors are not tax professionals and cannot assist with advising on tax preparation.
-Similarly, the Financial Wellness Center at the University does not provide tax advising to non-residents for tax purposes.
-However, to assist students and scholars with tax filing in 2020 for the 2019 tax year, ISSS provides a limited number of pre-paid access codes through an online tax software called Sprintax.
+Similarly, the Financial Wellness Center at the University does not provide tax advising to non-residents for tax purposes (residents for tax purposes can use their services).